 As it is driven by system 1, which is non-conscious, such stance of superiority reaches us (i.e. system 2) as an inner feeling.
 For the same reason, system 2 is neither aware of its logic, nor has any control over it.

 Besides such limitation, as both systems are designed by the process of natural selection to work as a team to reach common goals and as system 1 is capable of high level of logic processing, system 2 takes the logic of its superiority supplied by system 1 for granted with confidence.

 Such confidence helps a person optimize his interactions by utilizing his capabilities to the maximum.

 E.g. there is a possibility of success when a man considering himself not to be up to the mark to marry a girl proposes to her with confidence.
 His chances of marrying her would not have been the same without such confidence.

 As conflict between both systems can make their operations cumbersome, they have to work in harmony.

-To maintain such harmony, the optimizing aspect of natural selection 1 has designed a mechanism I call “Superiority Mechanism”.
-It makes the self (i.e. system 2) to be constantly on a lookout of proving itself to be superior than others in whatever it does instead of deliberating on the logic used by system 1, based on the reasoning that system 1 is a high level logic processor.
+To maintain such harmony, the optimizing aspect of natural selection 1 has designed a mechanism I call “Superiority Harmonizing Mechanism”.
+It makes the self (i.e. system 2) to be constantly on a lookout of proving itself to be superior than others in whatever it does instead of doubting on the logic used by system 1, based on the reasoning that system 1 is a high level logic processor.

-To harmonize with such stance of superiority, the optimizing aspect of natural selection 1 has also hard-wired our system 1 with the belief that anything related to us, e.g. our physical attributes, personality, power, possessions, family, children, affiliations, social connections, taste, etc. are also superior to others.
+To harmonize with such stance of superiority, the optimizing aspect of natural selection 1 has also hard-wired our system 1 with the belief that anything related to us, e.g. our physical attributes, personality, power, possessions, family, children, social connections, taste, etc. are also superior to others.